 Should you wish to support our outreach Junior Bird Clubs, please contact Kristi Garland on email@example.com.
 We are always looking for field guides, binoculars etc to share among the children.

-Our current subscription is R 180 per year per family.
+Our current subscription is R 180 per year per family and has been kept at that level for a number of years.